eric-spoerner/world_weather_analysis/README.md

 ## Project description

-Weather-driven vacation recommendation engine using Google Maps API and Weather API.
-Based on a set of 2,000 randomly generated lat/long coordinates, identify the nearest city to each one, extract current weather details, and then allow a user to plan a vacation in a given country based on weather preferences.
+This repository contains a weather-driven vacation recommendation engine using Google Maps API and Weather API.
+Based on a set of 2,000 randomly generated lat/long coordinates, the application identifies the nearest city to each one, extracts current weather details, and then allows a user to plan a vacation in a given country based on weather preferences.

+This was originally developed as an assignment for the UC San Diego Data Science and Visualization Boot Camp program and has since been branched/augmented as dcocumented below.

 ## Tech Resources
 * Anaconda3 (2021.11)